Stability, convergence to equilibrium and simulation of non-linear Hawkes Processes with memory kernels given by the sum of Erlang kernels: Long-time behavior of the associated Markovian cascade with random jump heights

 \subsection{Wasserstein contraction for Lipschitz jump rates}

 Throughout this section we suppose that the jump rate $f$ is Lipschitz continuous.
-In this case, we are able to prove the existence of a Wasserstein spectral gap of the process $X,$ under the sub-criticality condition \eqref{ass.1}.
+In this case, we are able to prove the exponential convergence to equilibrium in Wasserstein distance, under the sub-criticality condition \eqref{ass.1}.

 More precisely, in the sequel, for any $ x \in \R^{\kappa }, $ we will write $\|x\|_1 = \sum_{i=1}^L \sum_{k=0}^{n_i} |x^{(i,k)}| .$ Let $\mu $ and $ \nu $ be two probability measures on $\R^{\kappa}.$ We call coupling of $ \mu $ and $ \nu $ any probability measure on $ \R^{ \kappa} \times \R^{\kappa}$ whose marginals are $ \mu $ and $ \nu, $ and we denote by $ \Gamma ( \mu, \nu ) $ the set of all such couplings.
 The Wasserstein distance between $\mu $ and $\nu$ is defined by